-D. The candidate must possess at least one unrestricted license to practice medicine in a US state or territory or a province of Canada to be eligible to apply for the oral examination.
-In addition, each such license must not be restricted, suspended or revoked, nor may it be on probation.
-The term "restricted" includes any and all limitations or requirements placed on a physician's license regardless of whether such limitation or requirement deals directly with patient care.
+D. The candidate must possess at least one unrestricted license to practice medicine in a US state or territory or a province of Canada to be eligible to apply for the Certifying examination.
+In addition, each such license must not be restricted, suspended or revoked, nor may it be on probation or include conditions of practice.
+The terms "restricted" and "conditions" include any and all limitations or requirements placed on a physician's license regardless of whether such limitation or requirement deals directly with patient care.
 An educational or institutional license does not meet this requirement unless the candidate is currently in an ABOG or ACGME-accredited fellowship training program.

 If a candidate has ever had any action taken against any medical license in any territory, province or state of the United States or Canada, or any foreign country at any time, a written explanation must be provided with the application.
 Such actions include, but are not limited to, reprimands, conditions, restrictions, suspension, fines, required course work and revocation.
-These actions must be reported even if they have occurred in the past and are no longer active.
+These actions must be reported even if they occurred in the past and are no longer active.

 ABOG will investigate every candidate's license(s) using various search techniques.
-A candidate that fails to inform ABOG or any action against their medical license in any state, territory or foreign nation shall be ineligible to sit for the Oral Examination for at least three years.
-The Board reserves the right to determine candidate eligibility to sit for the oral examination after reviewing all material.
+A candidate that fails to inform ABOG of any action against their medical license(s) in any state, territory or foreign nation shall be ineligible to sit for the Certifying Examination for a minimum of three years.
+The Board reserves the right to determine candidate eligibility to sit for the Certifying Examination after reviewing all material.

-Candidates who are currently enrolled in an ABOG-accredited fellowship program or an ACGME-accredited FPMRS fellowship program do not need to have an independent license to practice medicine.
+Candidates who are currently enrolled in an ABOG or ACGME-accredited fellowship program do not need to have an independent license to practice medicine.
 However, if such a license(s) is held, the license(s) must be unencumbered.